jonbnewman/mobx-store-provider/docs/api/createStore.md

 export default observer(PetComponent);
 ```

-This avoids the need to use an alternative mechanism for local state, which creates inconsistent code within your application.
+This avoids the need to use an alternative mechanism for local state which can create inconsistent code within your application.